 1. Price vs. Quality in Outdoor Storage Sheds

 Don't let the price of outdoor storage sheds be the determining factor for you.
 Some shoppers, once drawn to the cheapest price, immediately thereafter put blinders on and ignore alternatives.

 Outdoor storage sheds sided with cedar and vinyl (the highest quality sidings) are only a few hundred dollars more than outbuildings sided with lower-quality materials.
 Consider how much those few hundred dollars are buying before rejecting the cedar or vinyl.

 2. Design of Outdoor Storage Sheds and House Design

-Remember that outdoor storage sheds are not merely utilitarian items.
-In addition to their utility, the appearance of outdoor storage sheds affects the overall appearance of the property on which they are installed.
+Remember that these structures are not merely for storing things away.
+In addition to their usefulness, the appearance of outdoor storage sheds affects the overall appearance of the property on which they are installed.
 As such, the unit you choose should be of a design that complements your home.
 Select one with a rustic design (for instance, board and batten) for a country-style house.
 If your house’s style is more formal, select an outdoor storage shed with formal features to match (for instance, if your house has an arched window, carry the theme over to your outbuilding).

 3. Outdoor Storage Sheds as Part of the Landscape